-It's important that job hunters understand what an Applicant Tracking System is and how it works, so they can make sure that their resumes don't slip through the system without having reaching an actual human.
+It's important that job hunters understand what an Applicant Tracking System is and how it works, so they can make sure that their resumes don't slip through the system without having reached an actual human.

 In short, applicant tracking systems help companies find, sort through, eliminate, track and recruit employees.
-They process resumes submitted by applicants and they sometimes also use social media to recruit prospective employees.
+They process resumes submitted by applicants, and they sometimes also use social media to recruit prospective employees.
 Essentially, they're a massive time- and money-saver for a lot of companies, big or small.

 "Applicant tracking systems were first used by large corporations that receive thousands of applications, but smaller businesses are now using them just as frequently," according to Jobscan.
 "Just as companies use software applications to keep track of relevant information on their customers, using similar software to organize information on prospective employees makes sense for employers."

 When applicants apply for a job online, all of their essential contact information, relevant experiences, educational backgrounds, resumes and cover letters are uploaded into the preferred system's database and, from there, can then be transferred from one part of the system to another if the candidate does indeed move along through the hiring process.